skip to content

 Trail Shoes

-Conversely, trail running shoes prioritize grip, traction, flexibility, and cushioning in order to adapt to uncertain terrain.
+Conversely, trail running shoes prioritize grip, traction, flexibility, and cushioning in order to adapt to uncertain terrain and gravel paths.
 To shield your feet from pebbles, nettles, and other sharp objects, they frequently also have a stronger, more robust top.

 Road Shoes